How Police Get Your Speed Using Radar and Laser

 Police Laser or LIDAR – (Light Detection And Ranging)

 The second method that police use to write speeding tickets is laser.
 Police laser operates by emitting a short burst of infrared laser light and reflecting the beam off your vehicle and back to the gun.
 The gun then analyzes the quick “roundtrip” of the laser beam and reports your speed-reading to the officer.
 Police officers are trained to target vehicles from a stationary position at a distance of 800 to 1,200 feet.

 Unlike police radar (which can typically be detected in advance), police laser pinpoints a specific vehicle and provides no advance warning.
 If you’re in the sights of a police laser gun, then the officer is attempting to receive a speed-reading from your vehicle only.
 He aims at a reflective spot (such as the license plate or headlights), squeezes the trigger on his laser gun, and receives a speed-reading almost instantaneously (if the vehicle does not have laser jammers installed).

 How can police pinpoint one vehicle?
 Police laser beams are narrow and very accurate, measuring roughly 18 – 36 inches in diameter at the standard targeting distance of 1,000 feet.
-Although a police laser is more accurate than radar it does have its drawbacks and limitations which is why radar is more commonly used.
-Police must be stationary while shooting laser and weather conditions can have an impact on the officers ability to target a vehicle.
-This includes occasions when the sun is directly behind the target vehicle, nighttime and even weather can reduce the range of the device.
+Although a police laser is more accurate than radar, it does have its drawbacks and limitations, which is why radar is more commonly used.
+Police must be stationary while shooting laser, and weather conditions can impact the officer’s ability to target a vehicle.
+This includes occasions when the sun is directly behind the target vehicle, nighttime, and even weather can reduce the device’s range.